Hardwire, LLC founded in 2000 by George Tunis

 She holds a M.S.
 Degree in Systems Engineering from Johns Hopkins University and a B.S.
 Degree in Physics and Mathematics from Washington and Lee University.

-Ryan Wendell – CFO
+Ryan Wendell – Chief Financial Officer

 Ryan Wendell joined Hardwire in 2005 and is responsible for the day-to-day finances and human resources for the company.